Having and technical CAD design and Tech pack is key to successfully producing great samples and eventually quality product.

 The material will be nominated or specified from a fabric mill so again they will perform for the athlete but also hit the agreed target cost and quality.

-Prints, appliques, films, transfers and embroideries will also be specified with scale diagrams and measurement to make sure there isn’t any distortion or quality issues with the application of the branding and prints.
+Prints, appliques, films, transfers and embroideries will also be specified with scale diagrams and measurement to make sure there aren’t any distortion or quality issues with the application of the branding and prints.

 The quality of prints also needs to be determined based on the fabrics they will be applied to and the colours of all components, materials and trims will also need to be specified.